Take the Trail

 The compound includes a clubhouse, storage facilities for the lawn maintenance equipment, and three international-standard floodlit croquet playing lawns.

 The Australian Croquet Championships were held here in March 2018.
-Note the craftsmanship of the wrought-iron entrance gate that provides the pedestrian entry to the croquet grounds from the large car park.
+One of the compound’s features is a wrought-iron entrance gate that provides the pedestrian entry to the croquet grounds from the large car park.

 Walk northwards, from the croquet headquarters until you come to a bitumen path, where you can also see some fenced tennis courts.